Do check the interest rates, all loans cost money. Pawnbroking

 owner of the pledge.

-Proof of identity - Something with your name and address.
+Proof of identity -

 We'll need at least half an hour to value your jewellery.
 We'll even send a text message